coralogix/coralogix-aws-shipper/README.md

 **JSON support:** To reference dynamic values from the log, use `$.my_log.field`.
 For the CloudTrail source, use `$.eventSource`.

 **S3 folder:** Use the following tag: `{{s3_key.value}}` where the value is the folder level.
 For example, if the file path that triggers the event is `AWSLogs/112322232/ELB1/elb.log` or `AWSLogs/112322232/ELB2/elb.log` and you want ELB1 and ELB2 to be the subsystem, your `subsystemName` should be `{{s3_key.3}}`

+**S3Csv Custom Headers:** Add Environment Variable "CUSTOM_CSV_HEADER" with the key names.
+This must be with the same delimiter as the CSV archive, for example if the csv file delimiter is ";", then your environment varialble should be like this:
+CUSTOM_CSV_HEADER = name;country;age

 ## Troubleshooting